 Kerala has been selected among CNN Travel’s 19 places to visit in 2019 has much more to offer than only those usual looks of green trees in hill stations, backwaters and lush fields.
 You will find a different type of uniqueness in the natural beauty there.
-Here is the complete list of best things to do in Kerala with Photos for any traveler who is planning to visit any of the best places to visit in Kerala.
+Here is the complete list of best things to do in Kerala with Photos for any traveler who is planning to visit Kerala.

 1. Walk & take a photo at the Tea Gardens in Munnar:

 The hill station of Munnar is well known for its verdant hills with tea plantations and this is among the best photo opportunities in Kerala.
 The tea gardens make a memorable background for honeymoon and family photographs.
 Backdrop of greenery from the tea gardens of Munnar and silvery mist among the mountains form a perfect setting for photography along with other tourist spots in Munnar.
 Many of the tea estates may not allow trespassing and you may have to seek permission before photographing.